 As World War II raged on the Soviet Union desperately called for Great Britain and the US to open a second front in the west.
-Doing so would create a pincer against the Germans and force them to divide their troops and supplies.
-What would eventually transpire was a historic event called D-Day.
-The world may know of the event, but not nearly as many know the D-Day casualties by beach.
+Eventually the allies agreed which culminated in the historic event now known as D-Day.
+The world may know of the event, but not nearly as many know the exact D-Day casualties by beach.

-The allies assigned their invasion plan the codename Operation Overlord.
+The allies assigned their invasion plan the code name Operation Overlord.
 The invasion was carefully planned for over a year and the French region of Normandy was chosen as the location.
-Specific technology was developed for the attack and extensive trainings were conducted to prepare.
-In addition a large scale deception campaign was initiated to make the Germans think the attack was going to occur elsewhere.

 The day of invasion, or D-Day, was set for June 5th, 1944.
 Due to poor weather it was delayed one day to June 6th.
-It would be the largest seaborne invasion in history.
-The allies were to attack 5 beaches codenamed Sword, Juno, Gold, Utah and Omaha, while paratroopers were dropped behind enemy lines.
+The allies were to attack five beaches code named Sword, Juno, Gold, Utah and Omaha, while paratroopers were dropped behind enemy lines.

-Casualties were high as the allies faced many difficulties and challenges.
+The allies suffered high casualties due to the strong defenses.
 Utah Beach faced the lightest resistance, while Omaha Beach was the most heavily defended.
-The casualties at Omaha Beach were more than all four other beaches combined and the horrors served as the basis for the opening scene of Saving Private Ryan.
+The casualties at Omaha Beach were more than all four other beaches combined and the horrors served as the basis for the opening scene of the movie, Saving Private Ryan.

 Tactically speaking D-Day was a complete failure.
 The allies failed to meet any of their main objectives on day 1.
 However, the most important fact is that they were able to establish a tenuous foothold in Western Europe.
 The momentum established over the coming days would lead to the liberation of France and the eventual defeat of the Germans.

 To learn more about US history, check out this timeline of the history of the United States.